 - A blessing page at the end

-1. If you don’t know something for sure, never lie.
-It is acceptable to say, “I’ll bet that…”
+1. If you don’t know something for sure, do not lie.
+Instead, it is acceptable to say, “I’ll bet that…”

-2. It’s powerful to make the lifebook with the child.
-Grab a quiet space and always bring crayons and markers.
+2. It’s powerful to make the life book with the child.
+Grab a quiet space and bring some crayons and markers.
 Sometimes younger kids enjoy dictating while you write.
-You can pretend they’re guests on a talk show and you’re interviewing them.
+You can even pretend they’re guests on a talk show and you’re interviewing them.
 Others like it when you take their words into the office and return with neat, typewritten pages.

-My initial lifebook sessions with children were brutal.
-I had never stopped putting out fires long enough to really see my cases through the children’s eyes or feel their pain.
-My reaction to lifebook work with children was quite strong.
-This was something my co-workers did not share.
+Unfortunately, my initial life book sessions with children were brutal.
+I never stopped putting out fires long enough to really see my cases through the children’s eyes.
+I didn’t want to feel their pain because I was already feeling mine with my own adoption.
+My reaction to life book work with children was quite strong, and it was a reaction my coworkers did not share.
 My “adoption” buttons were getting pushed.
-I started to wonder what those doctors had to say when I was born.
+Pretty soon, I started to wonder what those doctors had said when I was born.
 What were my baby facts?
-My own journey began.

 It was a short trip.
 I tracked down my foster care notes painlessly.
 No identifying information could be released.
-It was a thin file but the social worker found this one story tucked away:
+However, I was surprisingly impacted by this one story that was tucked away in a thin file that the social worker found:

 “Your second foster family reported to the social worker that you used to sit and make these funny lip-smacking sounds with your lips.
 The whole family would watch and laugh while you smacked.”

-You mean, I was a real baby who did cute things like smack my lips?
-What a wonderful image.
+You mean, I was a real baby who did cute things like lips smacking?
+What a wonderful image!
 I could picture it as if I had been standing there.
 How normal.
 Those words became my earliest baby photo, which I carried around in my heart.

 A Valuable Idea

-Although I didn’t get all the answers for my own lifebook, it was enough to satisfy me for a while, as well as inspire me to create lifebooks for many of the children I was to place.
+Although I didn’t get all the answers for my own life book, it was enough to satisfy me for a while, as well as motivate me to create life books for many more of the children I was to place.
 Each lifebook contained a few “lip-smacking” stories, as I called them.
 Those warm fuzzy facts.

-In fall 2000, a local TV station contacted me and wanted to do a story.
+Then, in the fall of 2000, a local TV station contacted.
+They said they wanted to do a story.
 They needed shots of families and, ideally, children.
-I couldn’t use families from my caseload due to confidentiality restrictions.
-I was facing a lifebook crisis!
-I contacted a foster mother I had never met who had signed up for a lifebook training I was scheduled to offer.
+I couldn’t use families from my caseload due to confidentiality restrictions, so I found myself facing a crisis!
+I contacted a foster mother I had never even met who had signed up for a life book training I scheduled to offer.
 Would she come for a TV shooting and bring friends?
 Yes.
 Tomorrow?
 Fine.
 And it just so happened she was a scrapbooker.

 Nola and Jerri arrived well ahead of the cameras.
-They had incredible adoption albums – pictures that most foster children only dream about.
-All of this was laid out with creative and detailed designs on acid-free paper, which would last forever.
+They had incredible adoption albums—pictures that most foster children only dream about.
+All of this was laid out with creative and detailed designs on acid-free paper that would last forever.
 I had never seen anything like it.
-Any child leaving their foster home for an adoptive placement received a unique lifebook, a gift from their hearts, to be treasured.
+Any child leaving their foster home for an adoptive placement received a unique life book, a gift from their hearts, to be treasured.

-I provided information, advising them to include additional information about the birth parents (don’t leave out that birth dad!) and the reason for placement.
-I encouraged them to do more writing along with the pictures, called journaling in the scrapbook world.
+I suggested even more ideas, advising them to include additional information about the birth parents (don’t leave out the birth dad!) and the reason for placement.
+I encouraged them to do more writing along with the pictures, which is called journaling in the scrapbook world.

-A team approach to lifebooks may be the wave of the future.
-If foster parents can capture a few moments of the child’s life– perhaps grab a picture of the birth family (regardless of the goal)– then the lifebook has begun.
-Social workers and/or therapists can add on to this beginning.
-The lifebook can be completed by the adoptive parent.
-Information is shared.
+A team approach to life books may be the wave of the future.
+If foster parents can capture a few moments of the child’s life—perhaps grab a picture of the birth family regardless of the placement goal at the time—then the life book has begun.
+Social workers and/or therapists can add on to that.
+The life book can be completed by the adoptive parent.
+The information should be collaborative.

-I bet we all know a few lip-smacking stories about the children who are at the heart of many caseloads.
-Think about making a record of those stories, and talk with foster, kinship, adoptive, and guardianship parents about them and about lifebooks.
-They can make such a big difference to each child.
+I bet we all know a few lip-smacking stories about the children who are at the heart of many cases.
+Think about making a record of those stories.
+Talk with foster, kinship, adoptive, and guardian parents about the children and their life books.
+They can make such a valuable contribution to each life book, and consequently for each child.